tylergraham117/tylergraham-site/content/Notes/index.md

 ## A Quick Introduction

 Hello there!
 I'm Tyler.

-*This is where I'd put a little bio if I could think of how I wanted to format it.*
+I make videos to learn new things and inspire creativity in others.

 ## A less quick introduction

 See [[who am I?]]

-*This is also not setup yet.*

 ## Currently

-Here are some things I'm [[working on now]].
+Here are some things I'm [[working on now]], as well as some [[things I'd really like to do]].

 ## Contact

 I'd love to meet you.
-Feel free to [[contact me]]

-## A bit about this site
+My email is tyler@tylergraham.io

-*Just a quick explanation on how to navigate this website after this page.*
+## How to navigate this website after this page

+This website is a little unusual.
+There's no menu or anything like that.
+Instead, you can navigate by clicking on links within text or searching for what you're looking for.
+If you're curious, here's [[how I built this website]].